St Lawrence's Church, Thorpe: History

 Lucy Townsend was the incumbent's wife from 1836.
 She was a leading campaigner against slavery and she died in Thorpe in 1847.
 She is buried in a large fenced grave to the left of the entrance.
-The stone records that she "ceased to be mortal" in 1847 whereas her husband later died, and is buried here too.
+The stone records that she "ceased to be mortal" in 1847.
+Her husband died later, and is buried here too.

 Current parish status

 It is in the United Benefice of Farndon with Thorpe and Hawton with Cotham: